-- Oral antifungal medication such as fluconazole can also be prescribe if your doctor deems it necessary.
+- Oral antifungal medication such as fluconazole can also be prescribed if your doctor deems it necessary.

 The initial symptom of Paget’s disease is usually an eczema-like rash characterized by red, inflamed, itchy areola or nipple.
 Some women experience a burning sensation.
 After a short while, the skin around the nipple become flaky or crusty.

-- Antihistamines: Antihistamines may be prescribed for relief of areola itching.
-The WebMD however cautions against using antihistamine lotions without the supervision as a doctor as these often irritate the skin and worsen allergic reactions.
+- Antihistamines.
+Antihistamines may be prescribed for relief of areola itching.
+The WebMD, however, cautions against using antihistamine lotions without the supervision of a doctor as these often irritate the skin and worsen allergic reactions.
 Instead used oral antihistamines such as Benadryl.